ChristianGrete/sequential-promise-executor/README.md

-# [sequential-promise-executor][github-url]
+# [sequential-promise-processor][github-url]

 [![Latest GitHub Tag][shield-github-tag]][github-tags-url]

-> An executor that queues and resolves promises in series
+> A processor that queues and resolves promises in series

 ## Getting started